sdb-cloud-ops/sdb-cloud-ops.github.io/README.md

 In order to edit the [memsql-cluster.yaml](https://docs.singlestore.com/db/v7.6/en/deploy/kubernetes/create-the-object-definition-files/memsql-cluster-yaml.html) you will need your license key from the customer [portal](https://auth.singlestore.com/auth/realms/memsql/protocol/openid-connect/auth?client_id=customer-portal-login&redirect_uri=https%3A%2F%2Fportal.singlestore.com%2F&state=0e422fe0-0db1-45d3-a27d-e9b27c64cd82&response_mode=fragment&response_type=code&scope=openid&nonce=4022881b-27c3-406a-b0e0-ba83cd5d9985) and a hashed version of a secure password for the admin user.

-In order to hash a secure password, we have an example python script
+In order to hash a secure password, we have an example python script:
 ```
 from hashlib import sha1
 print("*" + sha1(sha1('secretpass'.encode('utf-8')).digest()).hexdigest().upper())